 Monthly Cost Comparison

-Virtual office plans in the U.S. typically range from $50 to $200 per month, with the national median sitting around $120-$159/month as of late 2025.
+Virtual office plans in the U.S. typically range from $50 to $200 per month, with the median sitting around $100-$150/month.
 This includes a business address, mail handling, and basic phone services.

 Coworking spaces are significantly pricier.
-Hot desk memberships (shared, unassigned seating) average $149/month nationally, while dedicated desks run about $300/month.
+Hot desk memberships (shared, unassigned seating) typically range from $149/month, while dedicated desks run about $300/month.
 Private offices within coworking spaces range from $500 to $2,000+ per month depending on the city and size.
-Meeting rooms typically cost $45/hour on top of your membership.
+Meeting rooms are charged hourly on top of your membership.

 What You Actually Get